raganwald-deprecated/homoiconic/2009-10-08/metalinguistic.md

 **fin**

-I hope this post has given you some ideas to think about how and when to choose and write metalinguistic abstractions in Ruby.

 > This discussion is extracted from a forthcoming talk--"The Revised, Revised Ruby.rewrite(Ruby)" or "R5"--to be be delivered at [Stack Overflow Dev Days](http://www.amiando.com/stackoverflowdevdays-toronto-can.html "Stack Overflow Dev Days Toronto - Carsonified").

 ---